Gravitational-wave astronomy: Development

 As a young area of research, gravitational-wave astronomy is still in development; however, there is consensus within the astrophysics community that this field will evolve to become an established component of 21st century multi-messenger astronomy.

 Gravitational-wave observations complement observations in the electromagnetic spectrum.
 These waves also promise to yield information in ways not possible via detection and analysis of electromagnetic waves.
 Electromagnetic waves can be absorbed and re-radiated in ways that make extracting information about the source difficult.
 Gravitational waves, however, only interact weakly with matter, meaning that they are not scattered or absorbed.
 This should allow astronomers to view the center of a supernova, stellar nebulae, and even colliding galactic cores in new ways.

 Ground-based detectors have yielded new information about the inspiral phase and mergers of binary systems of two stellar mass black holes, and merger of two neutron stars.
 They could also detect signals from core-collapse supernovae, and from periodic sources such as pulsars with small deformations.
 If there is truth to speculation about certain kinds of phase transitions or kink bursts from long cosmic strings in the very early universe (at cosmic times around 10−25 seconds), these could also be detectable.
 Space-based detectors like LISA should detect objects such as binaries consisting of two white dwarfs, and AM CVn stars (a white dwarf accreting matter from its binary partner, a low-mass helium star), and also observe the mergers of supermassive black holes and the inspiral of smaller objects (between one and a thousand solar masses) into such black holes.
 LISA should also be able to listen to the same kind of sources from the early universe as ground-based detectors, but at even lower frequencies and with greatly increased sensitivity.

 Detecting emitted gravitational waves is a difficult endeavor.
 It involves ultra-stable high-quality lasers and detectors calibrated with a sensitivity of at least 2·10−22 Hz−1/2 as shown at the ground-based detector, GEO600.
 It has also been proposed that even from large astronomical events, such as supernova explosions, these waves are likely to degrade to vibrations as small as an atomic diameter.

+Pinpointing the location of where the gravitational waves comes from is also a challenge.
+But deflected waves through gravitational lensing combined with machine learning could make it easier and more accurate.
+Just as the light from the SN Refsdal supernova was detected a second time almost a year after it was first discovered, due to gravitational lensing sending some of the light on a different path through the universe, the same approach could be used for gravitational waves.
+While still at an early stage, a technique similar to the triangulation used by cell phones to determine their location in relation to GPS satellites, will help astronomers tracking down the origin of the waves.